When and what to learn in a changing world: Vanishing fixed costs

 \subsection{Dynamics of beliefs and actions with vanishing fixed costs}

-\paragraph{Updating dynamics: random beliefs versus random times} As fixed costs vanish, belief changes become lumpier.
-In the long run, information is gathered continuously within the relevant belief region, ensuring there are no delays in acquiring valuable signals.
+\paragraph{Updating dynamics: random beliefs versus random times} As fixed costs vanish, belief changes become lumpier; information is gathered continuously in the long run.
 This derives from properties of UPS costs: there is no incentive to delay or break up profitable information acquisition.
-Time intervals where beliefs are continuously changing are the ones in which no information is acquired, whereas learning compensates the depreciation of knowledge so that beliefs do not change until an eventual jump.

-The limit characterization of the belief process reveals a transition between two regimes: when $\kappa>0$, belief jumps are deterministically timed with random outcomes; with $\kappa=0$ jumps are randomly timed with deterministic outcomes.
-In the standard model with non-zero fixed costs, information is acquired at predictable intervals, and the uncertainty lies in the outcome of the experiment.
-However, as fixed costs become negligible belief jumps become rare but predictable, and the uncertainty shifts to the timing of belief changes.
-This shift implies that depending on the magnitude of fixed costs, an observer might perceive the agent as either frequently and significantly adjusting their beliefs or as holding a steady belief with rare, sudden shifts.
+Time intervals where beliefs are continuously changing are the ones in which no information is acquired; learning exactly compensates the depreciation of knowledge.
+This limit characterization reveals a transition between two regimes.
+With positive fixed costs, information is acquired at predictable intervals, and the uncertainty lies in the outcome of the experiment.
+As fixed costs become negligible belief jumps become rare but predictable, and the uncertainty shifts to the timing of belief changes.
+Depending on the magnitude of fixed costs, an observer might perceive the agent as either frequently and significantly adjusting their beliefs or as holding a steady belief with rare, sudden shifts.

-Return to the illustration of an investor checking their portfolio or market conditions.
-If there is a relatively small cost to sitting down and opening up their account or a news platform, optimal behavior can be interpreted as doing so frequently but spending little time processing the content.
-The investor does a coarse check for significant changes; if no news is salient, they assume that "nothing has changed" and revert to their previously held belief.
-They keep doing so until something unusual enough prompts a sudden reevaluation of their views.
-The frequency and precise coarseness of periodic checks are used to calibrate the target levels of confidence the investor aims to maintain.